 To avoid situation when another pod is scheduled into the space prepared for the critical add-on, the chosen node gets a temporary taint “CriticalAddonsOnly” before the eviction(s) (see more details).
 Each critical add-on has to tolerate it, while the other pods shouldn’t tolerate the taint.
 The taint is removed once the add-on is successfully scheduled.

 Warning: currently there is no guarantee which node is chosen and which pods are being killed in order to schedule critical pods, so if rescheduler is enabled your pods might be occasionally killed for this purpose.

-Rescheduler should be enabled by default as a static pod.
-It doesn’t have any user facing configuration (component config) or API and can be disabled:
+Rescheduler should be enabled by default.
+It doesn’t have any user facing configuration (component config) or API.
+Rescheduler may also be disabled.

 To be critical an add-on has to run in

 The first one marks a pod a critical.
 The second one is required by Rescheduler algorithm.Create an Issue Edit this Page